r1cksec/cheatsheets/theorie/recon-methodology.md

 Alternatively the copyright can be used to find further root domains.
 A simple Google search with `"copyright"` is often sufficient to list other root domains (see https://github.com/r1cksec/autorec/blob/master/scripts/search-google).

-Another possibility to assign rootdomains to a target company is the comparision of favicons.
+Another way to assign rootdomains to a target company is the comparision of favicons.
 The tool favfreak is suitable for this purpsoe (see https://github.com/r1cksec/cheatsheets/blob/main/linux/favfreak.md).
 Favfreak calculates the MD5 hash of a favicon and then groups equal results: